 Discussing budget isn't just about finding out if they can afford your solution.
 It's about understanding their strategic priorities.
 A great question to ask is, "What is the most important initiative for your team right now?"
 This helps you see where solving their problem fits into their larger goals.
 If their top priority is reducing operational costs, you can frame your solution around efficiency and savings.
 If it's market expansion, you can focus on scalability and revenue generation.
 Understanding their priorities allows you to align your value proposition with what matters most to them, making the budget conversation a natural next step in their strategic planning.

-Determine Their Decision Criteria
+Questions That Clarify Their Decision Criteria

 To effectively position your solution, you need to know how the customer will evaluate it.
 The best way to find this out is to ask directly: "When you've purchased similar solutions in the past, what were the key criteria for making a decision?"
 Their answer will reveal what they value most, whether it's ease of use, integration capabilities, customer support, or a specific feature set.
 This insight allows you to tailor your presentation to their exact needs.
 Remember, the customer should be doing most of the talking.
 If you're dominating the conversation, you're likely not asking enough open-ended questions to uncover what truly drives their decision-making process.